 Loyola's federalwide assurance number issued by the Office of Human Research Protections is FWA00013527.

-Any time an individual employed by or attending Loyola University Maryland desires to collect research from any person, that individual is required to submit the plan of that data acquisition to the Institutional Review Board (IRB).
+Any time an individual employed by or attending Loyola University Maryland desires to perform research involving human participants, that individual is required to submit the plan of data acquisition to the Institutional Review Board (IRB).
 All human subjects research must be approved before research begins.

 Required Human Subjects Education